 Digital Object Identifier (DOI)

 Bong, Cho Kim; Min, Sook Ryu; Oh, S. Paul; and In, Kyoung Lim, "TIS21/BTG2 negatively regulates estradiol-stimulated expansion of hematopoietic stem cells by derepressing Akt phosphorylation and inhibiting mTOR signal transduction" (2008).
-Neurobiology.
+Translational Neuroscience.
 695.